Air pollution is a serious threat to the planet and the human race.

 Reading about and knowing air pollution statistics is one thing, but doing your part to help is another.

-Riding a bicycle, catching a bus, taking the train, or even choosing how often to mow your lawn are all little steps that can lead to big leaps forward for our environment.
+Riding a bicycle, catching a bus, taking the train, or even choosing how often to mow your lawn are all little steps that can lead to big leaps forward for our environment and help lower the air pollution numbers listed on this page.

-Cleaning our air can help save the planet and our own lives if we can help reduce the numbers found on this air pollution health statistics list.
+Cleaning our air can help save the planet and our own lives if we can help reduce the air pollution stats on this list.